Do I Qualify for Bankruptcy Chapter 7 in Greensboro, NC?

 As a liquidation debt, you need to meet a strict set of NC bankruptcy laws and rules to qualify.
 But once you do, most of your unsecured debt, like credit card bills, medical bills, and personal loans, will be discharged.

-In 2016, more than half of the total bankruptcy cases filed were Chapter 7, and from that, over 95% of filers had their debt discharged, making it the quickest, simplest and most common bankruptcy type in Greensboro and elsewhere here in North Carolina.
+In 2016, more than half of the total bankruptcy cases filed were Chapter 7, and from that, over 95% of filers had their debt discharged, making it the quickest, simplest, and most common bankruptcy type in Greensboro and elsewhere here in North Carolina.
 But that doesn’t mean that everyone can qualify.
-To see if you are able to qualify for bankruptcy Chapter 7 in accordance with NC bankruptcy laws, contact an experienced bankruptcy attorney like ours at Ivey McClellan.
+To see if you qualify for a North Carolina bankruptcy Chapter 7 in accordance with North Carolina bankruptcy laws, contact an experienced bankruptcy attorney like ours at Ivey McClellan.

 Qualifying for Chapter 7 Bankruptcy in Greensboro, NC

-Deciding to file for Chapter 7 bankruptcy should not be taken lightly.
+Deciding to file for Chapter 7 bankruptcy as a Greensboro, North Carolina resident should not be taken lightly.
 It is a large undertaking, and you should first discuss your options with a licensed bankruptcy attorney.
-Here are some strong indicators to see if you might qualify for bankruptcy in Greensboro, NC.
+Here are some strong indicators to see if you might qualify for Chapter 7 bankruptcy in Greensboro, NC.

 • Your debts total more than half your annual income.